-Each chapter 11 debtor must file original, signed monthly operating reports as required by § 1106 of the Code on the forms designated by the United States trustee.
-The debtor must also send each original, signed monthly operating report, along with the corresponding bank statements and copies of cancelled checks, to the United States trustee.
-If a chapter 11 trustee has been appointed, that trustee shall be responsible for filing the monthly operating reports and serving the original reports with supplemental supporting records.
+- (1) All chapter 11 debtors must file monthly operating reports as required by § 1106 on the forms designated by the United States trustee. - (2) Small business chapter 11 debtors, and all pro se chapter 11 debtors, must send the original, signed monthly operating report, along with the corresponding bank statements and copies of cancelled checks (with account numbers redacted), to the United States trustee. - (3) Non-small business chapter 11 debtors represented by counsel must comply with 28 C.F.R.
+Part 58, which requires debtor's counsel to retain the original, signed monthly operating reports.